 The police say I’ve been doing drugs and driving.
 What are my rights?

 If the police think you’ve been taking drugs and driving within 3 hours of the drug use, they can demand that you do a roadside Standardized Field Sobriety Test.
 For example, you may be asked to stand on one leg or walk in a straight line.
-This test checks whether your ability to drive has been impaired by drug use.
+This test checks whether your ability to drive has been by drug use.

 You don’t have the right to talk to a lawyer before taking the Standardized Field Sobriety Test.
 You don’t have the right to refuse a Standardized Field Sobriety Test.